IBMStreams/streamsx.kafka/_docs/325-developer_spldoc_process.md

 **NOTE:** It is recommended that a new repository be cloned in `/tmp` to isolate SPL doc generation and github pages documentation from development work.

-**TODO: The following procedure must be verified!**

 1. `cd /tmp`
-1. `git clone git@github.com:IBMStreams/streamsx.messagehub.git streamsx.messagehub.gh-pages`
+1. `git clone git@github.com:IBMStreams/streamsx.kafka.git streamsx.kafka.gh-pages`
-1. `cd streamsx.messagehub.gh-pages`
+1. `cd streamsx.kafka.gh-pages`
 1. Check out the release, for which you want to generate the SPL documentation, for example `git checkout v1.2.4`
 1. `./gradlew spldoc`
 1. `git checkout gh-pages`